hernanmd/SpecUIAddOns/README.md

 ![Screenshot 32](screenshots/12_SpcGrowableSearchList_widget_2.png)

-# Usage
+# Usage notes

-It requires you already have some experience building Spec user-interfaces.
-Most widgets can be used by composition (i.e.: in the #instantiateModels: inside your #initializeWidgets).
+  - It requires you already have some experience building Spec user-interfaces.
+    - Most widgets can be used by composition (i.e.: in the #instantiateModels: inside your #initializeWidgets).
 Some other widgets are intended to be subclassed.

-# Usage notes

   - The SpecUIAddOns classes begins with Spc prefix.
   - Most widgets implements example methods in the class side, category "examples"